 Perhaps, Jesus was referring to “feet” that tend to run towards activities that do not align with God’s will or God’s best for our lives.
 Or it could be “feet” that tend to run from responsibility or accountability.
 We don’t know exactly what Jesus was referring to in this verse, but we know that Jesus was using this analogy to communicate the very real, danger of ignored sin in our lives.

 One of my favorite books to this day is Lonesome Dove.
-In one scene, Gus has been shot in his leg and gangrene sets in.
-The doctor wants to amputate the leg or he’s going to die.
-His best friend pleads with him to let the doc cut off the leg.
-Gus pulls a gun on them both, and refuses to let anyone touch the leg.
-And sure enough, he dies.
-Because he wasn’t willing to deal with the infection, his whole body died.
+In one scene, Gus is shot in the leg and gangrene sets in.
+The doctor tells him that amputating his leg is the only way to save his life.
+Left untreated, the infection will kill him.
+Even Gus’ best friend pleads with him to let the doctor cut off the leg, however, Gus refuses.
+Sure enough, he soon succumbs to the infection.
+Because he wasn’t willing to deal with the infection in his leg, he lost his life.

 Sometimes a sin is so dangerous that if left “untreated,” it can eventually, fatally infect our soul.
 Just like Gus’s leg, that sin must be removed or we face the danger of death.

 Take an inventory of your life.
 Where are you living from your own strength or for your own glory, rather than God’s?
 Ask God to reveal the areas in your life where you need the Great Physician to perform radical ‘spiritual surgery.’
 Start today and experience the freedom that comes from walking in God’s will, free from sin’s chains.